-My name is Amber, I am a French student that’s lives in Paris.
-I am a student in Marketing and Communications and I came to Cape Town in the intent of doing a 3-month internship at Ashanti Lodge and Travel.
-I had the privileged to join the West Coast Adventure tour and I would like to share my fantastic experience with you, hoping it will persuade you to do something a bit different and visit the west coast of South Africa.
-It is a beautiful place that too often forgotten about, yet it deserves to be seen and explored.
+My name is Amber, and I am a French student who lives in Paris.
+I study Marketing and Communications, and I came to Cape Town in the intent of doing a 3-month internship at Ashanti Lodge and Travel.
+I had the privilege to join the West Coast Adventure tour.
+In this blog, I would like to share my fantastic experience.
+In the hope of inspiring you to do something a bit different and visit the west coast of South Africa.
+It is a beautiful place which is often forgotten, yet it deserves to be seen and explored.

 Herbal tea tasting

 The San people had an excellent use for plants, using that knowledge the lodge has made different combinations of herbs to create teas with different flavors and purposes.
 Having a bad cough, I decided to buy a bag of medicinal tea.
 However, the taste was very bitter, so it’s better to add honey.
 Nevertheless, it was very effective, and my cough almost completely disappeared.
 It’s an engaging and for me a hands-on activity, learning how certain herbs can cure you of certain illnesses.

 The tours are very intriguing, as we learn to understand, the culture, heritage, and day to day skills of the San people near the 1800s.